sgtpolde/sgtpolde/README.md

 ## 👋 About Me

 Hello there!
 I'm Žak Bršek, a passionate Full Stack Developer from Slovenia.
-I've been exploring the exciting world of web development since I was 15.
+I've been exploring the exciting world of web development since 2015.

 As a developer, I have gained expertise in a range of technologies, including React, TypeScript, Tailwind CSS, Nestjs, and Flutter, among others.
 My focus is on creating user-friendly interfaces and building strong backend systems to provide seamless digital experiences that truly make an impact.